Constitutional history of Germany

 Upon defeat of Germany in World War II, the victorious Allies (USA, Great Britain, USSR and France) asserted joint authority and sovereignty over ’Germany as a whole’, defined as all territories of the former German Empire west of the Oder–Neisse line.
 Prussia, the main state of Germany, was officially abolished by an Allied declaration in 1947.
 During 1946-47 the Allies created new states on the territory of Germany.
 The states were largly based on previous German states or provinces of Prussia.

 In practice, each of the four occupying powers wielded government authority in their respective zones and carried out different policies toward the population and local and state governments there.
 A uniform administration of the western zones evolved, known first as the Bizone (the American and British zones merged as of 1 January 1947) and later the Trizone (after inclusion of the French zone).
 The three western zones were merged to form the Federal Republic of Germany in May 1949, and the Soviets followed suit in October 1949 with the establishment of the German Democratic Republic (GDR).
-This meant that there were two separate states claiming to be ”Germany”.
+This meant that there were two separate countries claiming to be ”Germany”.
 Neither recognised each other’s claim.

 The German Democratic Republic (1949-1990)